hwilltester/portfolio/README.md

 - [Demo Test Cases](#Demo-Test-Cases)

 # Introduction
 QA Engineer with 7+ years of hands-on experience in manual testing, UAT, and quality assurance across banking and fintech products.
 I've shipped core banking systems, mobile apps, and loan platforms and I know how to find bugs before real users do.
 I leverage AI and expert prompt engineering to accelerate test case generation and ensure deep coverage of complex edge cases.
 Strong background combining both BA and QA roles.
-Actively expanding my technical stack with Playwright and TypeScript for automated testing, while showcasing practical SQL and API testing projects on GitHub.
+Actively expanding my technical stack with Robot Framework and Python for automated testing, while showcasing practical SQL and API testing projects on GitHub.

 # Skills and Expertise
 <h3>Testing Skills</h3>